VMO2020/InterviewsTests/Questions.md

 Whit the HTML DOM (Document Object Model), JavaScript can access and change all the elements of an HTML document.

 Can change all the HTML elements in the page, HTML attributes in the page, CSS styles in the page, remove existing HTML elements and attributes, add new HTML elements and attributes, react to all existing HTML events in the page and create new HTML events in the page.

+# 9.- What is REACT JS?

+A JavaScript library for building user interfaces made by Facebook.
+It is a component based library, that manage their own state, then compose them to make complex UIs.

+React makes it painless to create interactive user interfaces.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

+Declarative views make your code more predictable and easier to debug.